Dotfiles How I Personalized My Dev Environment End-to-End

 - Custom Keymaps: I have dozens of custom keymaps for common operations, like toggling the file tree, opening a terminal, formatting the buffer, or navigating through quickfix lists.

--- Example keymaps in init.lua or a loaded config file vim.keymap.set("n", "<leader>pv", "<cmd>NvimTreeToggle<CR>", { desc = "Toggle NvimTree" }) vim.keymap.set("n", "<leader>ff", "<cmd>Telescope find_files<CR>", { desc = "Find files" }) vim.keymap.set("n", "<leader>fg", "<cmd>Telescope live_grep<CR>", { desc = "Live grep" }) vim.keymap.set("n", "<leader>nf", ":set spell! spelllang=en_us<CR>", { desc = "Toggle spell check" })
+-- Example keymaps in init.lua or a loaded config file vim.keymap.set("n", "<leader>pv", "<cmd>NvimTreeToggle<CR>", { desc = "Toggle NvimTree" }) vim.keymap.set("n", "<leader>ff", "<cmd>Telescope find_files<CR>", { desc = "Find files" }) vim.keymap.set("n", "<leader>fg", "<cmd>Telescope live_grep<CR>", { desc = "Live grep" }) vim.keymap.set("n", "<leader>nf", ":set spell! spelllang=en_us<CR>", { desc = "Toggle spell check" }) - Colorscheme: My current preference is Catppuccin, but I frequently experiment with others (e.g., Dracula, Nord) to keep things fresh.
+NeoVim Website Catppuccin GitHub

-4. Git Configuration (.gitconfig
+4. Git Configuration (.gitconfig)

-Git is the backbone of collaboration, and a well-configured .gitconfig
+Git is the backbone of collaboration, and a well-configured .gitconfig can dramatically improve your workflow.
+My global configuration (~/.gitconfig) includes:

 - Aliases: Shortening frequently used commands.

-[alias] co = checkout ci = commit st = status br = branch hist = log --pretty=format:'%h %ad | %s%d [%an]' --graph --date=short type = cat-file -t dump = cat-file -p amend = commit --amend --no-edit unstage = reset HEAD -- last = log -1 HEAD
+[alias] co = checkout ci = commit st = status br = branch hist = log --pretty=format:'%h %ad | %s%d [%an]' --graph --date=short type = cat-file -t dump = cat-file -p amend = commit --amend --no-edit unstage = reset HEAD -- last = log -1 HEAD - User Information: Setting my default name and email.

 - Diff Tool: Configuring

-for more complex merges. - Default Branch Name: To avoid typing
+difftoolandmergetoolto use a graphical tool likenvimdifforlazygitfor more complex merges. - Default Branch Name: To avoid typing

-- Credential Helper: Caching Git credentials securely.
+--initial-branch=mainevery time.[init] defaultBranch = main - Credential Helper: Caching Git credentials securely.

 [credential] helper = osxkeychain # macOS # helper = store # Linux (less secure, store in file) # helper = cache --timeout=3600 # Linux (cache for an hour)